a24525193/Decision-Tree/README.md

 The next step is to rank the importance of features according to the constructed model and prediction results.

-The most important feature is 'time', Score: 0.529
+The most important feature is 'time'.
+Important score: 0.529 (Max : 1)